In the Bay Area, JS Robertson and his finance team are bringing new ideas to the financial

 everyone.
 This is done by leveraging their network and expertise.
 Here, JS Robertson and his

-finance team are making their dream of being the largest financial advisors in the world a
+the finance team is making their dream of being the largest financial advisors in the world a

 JS Robertson has been a leader in the recruitment of finance professionals in the Bay Area for